 Some people consider karate to be a hobby, but other people consider it to be much, much more.
 In his extensive book on Japanese martial arts, expert Dave Lowry covers it as a disciple, lifestyle, and full study on the perfection of character.

 Going through a much deeper look at karate, the book breaks it down on multiple levels rather than looking at it in just one way.
 To do that, Lowry studies it from a cultural and philosophical standpoint in addition to a more physical one.

 In the world of karate, it never hurts to read.
-While students might want to start out in a dojo or do some physical training, opening a book with knowledge from a master will help bring in extra skills or regiments that might have never crossed your mind.
+While students might want to start out in a dojo or do some physical training, opening a great karate book with knowledge from a master will help bring in extra skills or regiments that might have never crossed your mind.